-- Provide an AAC forecast for each forest management unit; Timber Supply Area (TSA), Tree Farm License (TFL) and a regionally aggregated forecast for woodlots, community forests and private harvests. - Provided a coniferous sawlog availability forecast based on: - An average sawlog component in the annual harvest for all non-MPB forest management units; and

-- Application of shelf-life assumptions to all MPB impacted forest management units. - Forecast demand from all coniferous log-using mills (lumber/veneer) and their resultant production of residual chips, sawdust and hog fuel. - Forecast demand from all coniferous wood chip and biomass consuming mills. - Compare, using tabular summaries and charts, the regional relationship by region between: - Sawlog supply and mill demand; - Residual chip supply and demand; - Sawdust and shavings supply and demand; and - Hog fuel supply and demand. - Forecast annually available biomass with accumulation over the planning horizon. - Forecast available biomass (to support new electrical generation) which includes all woody fibre not forecast to be consumed by the current forest industry today or in the future.
+- Provide an AAC forecast for each forest management unit; Timber Supply Area (TSA), Tree Farm License (TFL) and a regionally aggregated forecast for woodlots, community forests and private harvests. - Provided a coniferous sawlog availability forecast based on: - An average sawlog component in the annual harvest for all non-MPB forest management units; and - Application of shelf-life assumptions to all MPB-impacted forest management units. - Forecast demand from all coniferous log-using mills (lumber/veneer) and their resultant production of residual chips, sawdust and hog fuel. - Forecast demand from all coniferous wood chip and biomass consuming mills. - Compare, using tabular summaries and charts, the relationship by region between: - Sawlog supply and demand, - o Residual chip supply and demand, - Pulp log supply and demand, - Sawdust and shavings supply and demand, - Hog fuel supply and demand, and - Forest-based, post-harvest logging waste and demand. - Forecast annually surplus biomass. - Forecast available biomass (to support new electrical generation) which includes all woody fibre not forecast to be consumed by the current forest industry today or in the future.

 For purposes of this report, "available biomass" includes four categories of fuel types.
 The volumes associated with these fuel categories are not forecast to be consumed by the existing forest industry over the next 25 years.
+These four types are:

-- Sawmill woodwaste includes residual wood chips, sawdust, planer shavings and bark, much of which is sometimes grouped together and referred to as "hog fuel", - Roadside residues are comprised of tree tops and branches that are left at roadside as a result of timber harvesting (and is not part of the merchantable timber included in the AAC).
-These residues are typically burned on site by forest companies within eight months after harvesting. - Pulp Logs are primarily dead trees or mountain pine beetle killed trees that are no longer suitable for the production of lumber.
+- Sawmill wood waste includes residual sawdust, planer shavings and bark, much of which is sometimes grouped together and referred to as "hog fuel", - Roadside residues are comprised of tree tops and branches that are left at roadside as a result of timber harvesting (and is not part of the merchantable timber included in the AAC).
+These residues are typically burned on site by forest companies after harvesting. - Pulp Logs are primarily dead trees or mountain pine beetle killed trees that are no longer suitable for the production of lumber.
 These logs result from the harvest of sawlogs and are either burned at road side or delivered to pulp mills. - Standing timber not harvested over the planning horizon due to lumber economics, lack of existing industry or lack of demand.